Hollie Gilbery

 As with all members of KBG Chambers, Hollie is happy to cover all Courts within the South West.

-Hollie is a Level 1 CPS Prosecutor and regularly appears in Youth, Magistrates and Crown Courts throughout the South West, both prosecuting and Defending in a wide range of cases.
+Hollie is a Level 3 CPS Prosecutor and regularly appears in Crown Courts and Youth Courts throughout the South West, both prosecuting and Defending in a wide range of cases.
 She has received the Vulnerable Witness training.
 She has a particular interest in

 Hollie also regularly prosecutes on behalf of local authorities for Education Act offences, environmental and nuisance offences and those involving anti-social behaviour.
 Hollie routinely advises on and acts in proceedings relating to Criminal Behaviour Orders and Closure Orders.